 DualGard is the most versatile 1-inch, two-pipe snow retention system for all standing seam roof applications.
 DualGard utilizes two S-5!® Mini clamps for extra strength versus other two-pipe systems.
 All DualGard components can be used with VersaGard™, VersaGard™ V and CorruBracket™ offering a complete snow retention system for trapezoidal and corrugated exposed fastened roofs.
+This S-5 Snow Guard system is a versatile and durable choice.
+See our full selection of metal roof snow guards & snow stops.

 Before You Start: S-5!® Mini attachment clamps are installed differently depending upon clamp model and seam style.
 Please see the installation instructions included with your clamps.